 But, as you can see, there are plenty of factors that determine the “right” compensation for your job.
 And there are variables you can’t control.
 Racial and gender wage gaps, for instance, still persist.
 Industries in decline, or going through a temporary financial slump, may not have as much money to offer.

-Tips for the salary negotiation
+Tips for a successful salary negotiation

-- Have a range in mind, rather than a number.
+Have a range in mind, rather than a number.
 This gives you and the company more flexibility, and you’re likely to end up within the middle to high end of the range.

-- At the same time, know the lowest salary number you can live with.
+Know the lowest salary number you can live with.
 It’s better to have a floor than a ceiling.